 Symptom Corrective action System does not power on Ensure that the system is plugged in to a functioning outlet, and that the circuit breaker on the rear power is set.
 Turn on power.
 Image quality is poor Take care of ambient light Adjust gain, TGC and Auto TGC Try with an other probe Adjust position of LCD screen to improve viewing angle If there is no change, contact your customer service representative.
 Error message appears on screen Note the error and contact your customer service representative.
 System does not recognize the transducer Disconnect, reconnect and reselect the transducer.
 If there is no change, contact your customer service representative.
 DVD does not work Find another DVD disk to store data.
 If there is no change, contact your customer service representative.
 The system does not start, the fans do not spin Ensure that the system is plugged in to a functioning outlet, and that the circuit breaker on the rear power is set.
 Turn on power.
 If there is no change, contact your customer service representative.

-Symptom Corrective action The main monitor does not turn on (fans run and control panel is on) Check the cables at the back of the monitor Reboot If there is no change, contact your customer service representative.
+The main monitor does not turn on (fans run and control panel is on) Check the cables at the back of the monitor Reboot If there is no change, contact your customer service representative.
 The touch screen display is off when the system is ready Reboot.

-If no change, contact your customer service representative.
+Symptom Corrective action If no change, contact your customer service representative.
 The control panel is off Reboot.
 If no change, contact your customer service representative.
 The system displays a banner indicating a HW problem Reboot.
 If banner stay on, contact your customer service representative.
 "GRUB error" is displayed at boot time.
 Internal hard drive failure.
 Service is needed.
 Contact your customer service representatives Splash screen is up but the progress bar has not moved for more than 5 minutes Operating system is damaged.
 Service is needed.
 Contact your customer service representative.
 A broom icon appears in the icon area of the screen This icon appears once a month, it is to remind you to check the air filters.
 Stop the system and verify the filters Click on the icon A pop-up window appears Click yes on the pop-up window The icon disappears Artefact, white cone(s) in the B-mode, and/or colored cone(s) on the color flow image, starting from the skin line Reboot the system.
 If there is no change, contact you customer service representative.
+An audible alert rings.
+A pop-up window may additionally appear.
+Battery error.
+Note the error code displayed at the rear of the system and refer to the Service.